← Back to Blog

 The key is placement.
 Put the QR code where customers are naturally waiting, like at the register while their card is processing.
 Add a simple message above it: “Enjoyed your visit?
 Scan to leave a review.”

-You can generate a free QR code for your Google review link using any QR generator, or use TitanReply's built-in QR code feature that tracks scan-to-review conversion rates so you know exactly how well it is working.
+You can generate a free QR code for your Google review link using any reputable QR generator.
+Track where you place each code so you can see which locations actually drive reviews.

 Method 4: Email Follow-Ups

-If you collect customer emails through bookings, appointments, or purchases, you already have a powerful review generation channel.
+If you collect customer emails through bookings, appointments, or purchases, you already have a practical way to ask for reviews.
 Send a follow-up email 2 to 4 hours after their visit with a direct link to your Google review page.

 The subject line matters.
-“How was your visit today?” gets 42% more opensthan “Please leave us a review.”
+“How was your visit today?” usually feels warmer than “Please leave us a review.”
 Lead with care, not with the ask.

 Keep the email short.
 Three sentences maximum: thank them, ask how it went, and provide the review link.
 Long emails with multiple calls to action dilute the message and reduce conversion rates.